 Detentions will be held on Saturday mornings from 7:30-9:00 a.m.
 Students must wear their complete school uniform.
 Students will be dropped off and picked up on Magnolia St. in front of the first-grade building.
-Detention forms will be sent home for parent signatures.
-Please return them immediately.
-Students will be assessed a \$35.00 detention fee to compensate the detention monitor.
-The \$35 fee is payable in cash or check written to Holy Ghost Catholic School the morning of the assigned detention.
+Detention forms will be sent home for parent signatures and must be returned the next school day.
+Students will be assessed a \$25.00 detention fee to compensate the detention monitor.
+The \$25 fee is payable in cash or check written to Holy Ghost Catholic School the morning of the assigned detention.

-If a student fails to attend detention and parents have not communicated with administration prior to the detention date, the student will receive a suspension.
+If a student fails to attend detention (and parents have not communicated with administration prior to the detention date), the student will receive a suspension.
 If illness is the cause of a missed detention, a doctor's note must be given to administration before the student can return to class and a new detention date will be issued.
 A student who is issued a detention will receive 10 infraction points unless the detention is a result of an accumulation of infraction points.
 Three detentions within a school year will result in a suspension.